Circles with money, person outside with tablet, March scholarship opportunities

 Scholarships for graduate students

-• ALA Scholarships: These scholarships offered by the American Library Association are available to students pursuing graduate-level programs in Library and Information Sciences.
+• ALA Scholarship Program: The American Library Association sponsors multiple scholarships for students pursuing graduate-level programs in Library and Information Sciences.
 The ALA allows applicants to conveniently apply for multiple awards through a single form, with a personal statement and three references required.
 Awards: Up to $5,000; Deadline: March 1

-• ALSC Bound to Stay Bound Books Scholarships: Graduate students pursuing a career path in children's librarianship are eligible for these awards sponsored by the Association for Library Service to Children.
-Applicants must be US or Canadian citizens, and four awards are distributed.
+• ALSC Bound to Stay Bound Books Scholarships: Graduate students pursuing career paths in children's librarianship are eligible for these awards sponsored by the Association for Library Service to Children.
+Applicants must be US or Canadian citizens, with four awards distributed annually.
 Awards: $8,000; Deadline: March 1

 Scholarships for (basically) everyone

 • Create-A-Greeting-Card Scholarship: Hosted by The Gallery Collection, this opportunity is open to high school and college students ages 14 and older who are from the United States and US territories as well as international students with student visas to study in the US.
 Applicants must create a greeting card using original art, photography, or digital design.
 The recipient will receive a 1099 form to pay taxes on the award.
-Award: $10,000, plus $1,000 for your school; Deadline: March 1
+Award: $10,000; Deadline: March 3

-• Quell Foundation Scholarships: The Quell Foundation offers four opportunities: the Survivor Scholarship for select high school seniors, undergraduates, and graduate students who have lost a parent, sibling, or caregiver to suicide; the First Responder Legacy Scholarship for those who have experienced the devastating loss of a first responder parent to a line of duty death or suicide; the Fighter Scholarship for those who are being treated for a diagnosed mental health condition; and the Bridge The Gap Scholarship for juniors and seniors in college as well as graduate students who are pursuing degrees in Psychology, Social Work, or other fields of study related to the provision of mental health services.
+• Quell Foundation Scholarships: The Quell Foundation offers four opportunities: the Survivor Scholarship for select high school seniors, undergraduates, and graduate students who have lost a parent, sibling, or caregiver to suicide; the First Responder Legacy Scholarship for those who have experienced the devastating loss of a first responder parent to a line of duty death or suicide; the Fighter Scholarship for those who are being treated for a diagnosed mental health condition; and the Bridge the Gap Scholarship for master’s-level graduate students who are pursuing degrees in Psychology, Social Work, or other fields of study related to the provision of mental health services.
 Personal statements, recommendation letters, and minimum GPAs are required for all four scholarships, and applicants may apply for any and all awards for which they are eligible.
-Awards: Up to $10,000; Deadline: March 15
+Awards: Up to $10,000; Deadline: March 14

 • Innovation in Education Scholarship: Sponsored by LA Tutors, this monthly scholarship is open to high school, college, and graduate students who write an essay on an innovative project they’ve designed that makes a difference in the lives of others.
 Applicants must have a minimum 3.0 GPA and be a US or Canadian citizen.
 Scholarship winners will be contacted via email and must respond within five days of the date of the email to accept the award.
 Award: $500; Deadline: March 20 (same date every month)